Roof Moss Removal Cost

 Extent of Moss

-If you have your roof regularly cleaner, there won’t be as much moss to remove and it won’t add anything to the overall cost.
+If you have your roof regularly cleaned, there won’t be as much moss to remove, and it won’t add anything to the overall cost.
 However, if you've never had your roof cleaned, and you have a large moss build-up, you may have additional charges added.

 Scaffolding Hire